codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

 }
 ```

-We can add a few tests in the same file, that’ll demonstrate and validate our functionality:
+We can add a few tests in the same file, that'll demonstrate and validate our functionality:

 ```rust ,linenos
 #[test]